 The city of Oaxaca is 5 hours driving south from Mexico City.
 It has a fascinating historical and cultural center and is a must see destination in Mexico.
 Oaxaca is a place where you can explore the history of ancient civilizations, colonial art and architecture and experience the vibrant cultural traditions of the region.
 Our friend That Gay Backpacker spent several months living in Oaxaca and absolutely loved it.
 We haven't had a chance yet to visit ourselves, but you can be sure it will be one of the first destinations on our next trip to Mexico.

 5. Riviera Maya

 The Riviera Maya is a region in the Yucatan in the Mexican state of Quintana Roo.
 It starts just south of Playa del Carmen and stretches just below Tulum, where you can find ancient Mayan ruins perched on the side of stunning beaches.
 The weather is warm year around and it's a perfect place to learn a bit of history, explore the natural scenery and relax on the beach with a cocktail in the backdrop of ancient ruins.

 Have you ever traveled to Mexico?
-What’s your favorite destination?
-You can explore more about visiting Mexico by checking out one of the videos below.
+What's your favorite destination?

 Note: This is a sponsored post provided by Visit Mexico but rest assured all opinions are my own.
 I wouldn't post this if I didn't love Mexico and I recommend anyone to visit any of these destinations which are top rated in the country.
 Featured imaged provided courtesy of Cancun CVB.